JHUAPL/Jackfruit/README.md

 ## Supported Annotations

 The `@Jackfruit` annotation goes on the abstract type.
 The remaining annotations are for use on methods.
+Jackfruit will only process methods annotated either with `@DefaultValue` or `@Include`.

 ### Jackfruit
 This annotation goes on the abstract type to signify that it should be run through the annotation processor.
 There is an optional "prefix" argument that can be used to add a prefix to all of the configuration keys created by the processor.
 The Jackfruit annotation is not inherited by derived classes.